naninovel/docs/docs/guide/configuration.md

 Property | Default Value | Description
 --- | --- | ---
-Loader Configuration | Unlockables- (Project, Local) | Configuration of the resource loader used with unlockable resources.
+Loader Configuration | Unlockables- (Addressable, Project) | Configuration of the resource loader used with unlockable resources.

 </div>